Auropro-da-team/.Net-Test/docs/README.md

-# .Net-Test ResponseEntityProcessorSample
+# ResponseEntityProcessorSample

 ## Description
 This .NET project demonstrates how to copy a response entity (body) to a local file and perform additional processing on that file asynchronously.
-It does so by hooking in a HttpMessageHandler that wraps the response entity with one that both writes itself to the output as normal and to a local file.
+It does so by hooking in a `HttpMessageHandler` that wraps the response entity with one that both writes itself to the output as normal and to a local file.

 ## Features
-- Asynchronous processing of response entity.
+- Asynchronous processing of HTTP response bodies
-- Response entity is written both to the output and a local file.
-- Use of HttpMessageHandler to handle response entities.
-- Local file is automatically deleted upon completion of processing.
+- Writing HTTP response bodies to local files
+- Customizable `HttpMessageHandler` for response processing
+- Self-hosted HTTP server with custom routing

 ## Installation
 1. Clone the repository to your local machine.
-2. Navigate to the cloned repository.
+2. Navigate to the cloned directory.
-3. Open the solution file in Visual Studio.
+3. Open the solution file `ResponseEntityProcessorSample.sln` in Visual Studio.
-4. Build the solution.
+4. Build the solution (Ctrl+Shift+B).

 ## Usage
-Run the program in Visual Studio.
-The program will start a local server and issue GET requests.
-The ResponseEntityHandler will be in action, saving the response in a local file and displaying the file size and name in the console.
-The file will be deleted automatically after processing.
+1. Run the program from Visual Studio (Ctrl+F5).
+2. The server will start and listen on `http://localhost:50231/`.
+3. The server will issue GET requests and process the responses.
+4. Press ENTER to stop the server.

 ## Technologies Used
 - .NET Framework